Geometric random graphs and Rado sets in sequence spaces: Introduction

 For a real number $1\le p \le \infty$ and $d\ge 1$ an integer, the vector space $\mathbb{R}^d$ of dimension $d$ equipped with the metric derived from the $p$-norm is denoted by $\ell_{p}^d$.
 If $p =\infty$, then in \cite{bon2} it was shown that almost all countable dense sets are Rado (here and for the rest of this section, ``almost all'' refers to a suitable measure constructed in the paper).
 The proof used a back-and-forth argument, coupled with a geometric analogue of the e.c.\ property (see the next section).
 The unique countable limits in the $d$-dimensional case were named $GR_d$; for a fixed $d$, these graphs are all isomorphic regardless of the choice of $\delta$ or $p$.
 In contrast, it was also shown in \cite{bon2} that if $p=2$, there are sets in $\ell_{p}^2$ which are strongly non-Rado.
 The latter result was significantly generalized in \cite{bol1}, which proved, using tools from functional analysis, that if $X$ is a finite-dimensional normed space not isometric to $\ell_{\infty}^d$, then almost every random dense set $V$ is strongly non-Rado.

 A question posed at the end of \cite{bol1} was to classify the Rado sets in the infinite dimensional case.
-As referenced in \cite{bona}, even finding examples of Rado sets in infinite dimensional space was left as an open problem.
-We settle this problem in the current paper.
+As discussed in \cite{bona}, the existence of Rado sets in sequence spaces is open and this problem is settled in the current paper.

 Let $c$ be the space of all convergent, real sequences equipped with the $\ell _{\infty }$ norm.
 Let $c_0$ denote the subspace of $c$ consisting of sequences converging to 0.
 It is well known that $c$ and $c_0$ are separable normed spaces.
 We prove in the following two theorems that $\mu^\N$-almost all countable dense sets in the space of convergent sequences $c$, and $\mu_0^\N$-almost all countable subsets of the subspace $c_0$ (consisting of sequences in $c$ that converge to 0) are Rado, where $\mu$ and $\mu_0$ are measures on $c$ and $c_0$, respectively, satisfying certain natural conditions.